STIRLING CURLING GROUP (SCG)

 • If re-arranged dates cannot be agreed the Skip requesting the re-arrangement is responsible for the ice costs and forfeits the game.
 The non-requesting team will be awarded the game and receive 2 points, 5 ends and 5 shots.
 The requesting team will forfeit the game and will be deducted 5 shots and be deducted 1 point from their overall points.

-C.9 A Skip cancel cancel/re-arrange a sheet of ice without notice.
+C.9 A Skip that cancels/re-arranges a sheet of ice without notice.

 • Penalty: The Skip will forfeit the game and pay for the full cost of that ice sheet.
 The offending team will forfeit the game and a score of minus 5 shots shall be recorded for them, and will also be deducted 1 point from their overall points.
 The non-offending team will be awarded the game and receive 2 points, 5 ends and 5 shots.